Last updated on November 24, 2023

 If you did not change the bids after switching from Google Shopping to Producthero, you are likely to see more volume: an increase of impressions and clicks.
 The average CPC often stays the same since you did not change your bids.

-Here you see an example of an advertiser that switched to Producthero and kept its bids the same.
+Here you see an example of an advertiser that switched to Producthero CSS and kept its bids the same.
 The average CPC stays at the same level, and the number of impressions goes up after the switch:

 Lower the average CPC